Adore2113/MarsHSim/docs/dev_log.md

 ##      05/23/2026
-    ♡ I created a file for handling water extraction and I'm going to make a list in state, similar to the lists I have for the other subsystems and add in each pipe, incase I want to add more later, and of course to have a few as backup
+    ♡ I created a file for handling water extraction and I'm going to make a list in state, similar to the lists I have for the other subsystems and add in each pipe, in case I want to add more later and of course to have a few as backup

     ♡ I realized that I didn't have water runoff from the greenhouse, so I implemented that today and also fixed and cleaned up water.py, after including the for now very basic isru system